 “I am the true vine, and my Father is the gardener.
 2 He cuts off every branch in me that bears no fruit, while every branch that does bear fruit he prunes so that it will be even more fruitful.
 3 You are already clean because of the word I have spoken to you.
 4 Remain in me, as I also remain in you.
 No branch can bear fruit by itself; it must remain in the vine.
 Neither can you bear fruit unless you remain in me.John 15:1-4

-In between our prayers and the Lord’s answers is the opportunity to examine ourselves and our faith in Him.
-Do we really trust the Lord Shepherd to lead us through life’s deepest darkest valley?
+Do we really trust the Good Shepherd to lead us through life’s deepest darkest valley?

 James 1:2-4 encourages us to: